The Multiqubit Elegant Joint Measurement: Introduction

 This motivates generalization—either to higher-dimensional systems or multipartite settings.
 Several attempts in this direction have been made and progress has been achieved in higher dimensions~\cite{Czartowski2021}.
 However, these efforts have faced persistent challenges: parametric extensions are very challenging, and some features do not generalize straightforwardly due to the complexity of multiparty entanglement~\cite{Ding2025}.
 Despite the interest it has attracted, a clean and operationally meaningful extension of the EJM to more than two subsystems has remained elusive.

 Here, we take a different approach.
 We begin by abstracting the EJM as a special member of a family of locally encodable \cite{Tanaka007,Pimpel2023} bases characterized by tetrahedral symmetry, which we define for an arbitrary number of qubits.
-A detailed exploration of this family (including a higher-dimensional generalization) is presented in \cite{self}.
-Here, we show how the EJM—and its generalizations to more qubits—emerges as the efficiently localizable tetrahedral bases with regular tetrahedral structure.
+A detailed exploration of this family (including a higher-dimensional generalization) is presented in \cite{ltz4-vx18}.
+Here, we show how the EJM and its generalizations to more qubits emerge as efficiently localizable tetrahedral basis with regular tetrahedral structure.

 To make this construction concrete, it is useful to give a schematic form for the multiqubit case.
 Each $n$-qubit EJM basis vector can be written as

 where each $s_l\in\{+,-\}$ selects the sign of the tetrahedral direction of qubit $l$, and ${\BlochTet}$ denotes one of the four tetrahedral directions $\vec{m}_l$.
 Crucially, while the tetrahedral directions vary across the basis, the coefficients $c_{\boldsymbol s}$ are fixed.
 Indeed, while a single state can always be written in this form, enforcing it simultaneously for an entire orthonormal basis is highly non-trivial.